Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Find an Emergency Bond Hearing Lawyer in Tallahassee

-Was your loved one recently arrested and is now awaiting a bond hearing in Northern Florida?
-You will want to make sure that he or she has legal representation in court that will provide the best chance of your loved one being released as quickly as possible with the least amount of financial hardship.
+Were you or a loved one recently arrested and are now awaiting a bond hearing in Northern Florida?
+Obtaining legal counsel to represent the case in court will provide the best chance of being released as quickly as possible.
+Pumphrey Law wants to ensure you get released with the least amount of financial hardship.
+Navigating Florida’s legal proceedings can be complicated, but a defense attorney can make sure your rights are protected while providing legal guidance during this challenging time.

-Our Tallahassee emergency bond hearing attorneys at the Pumphrey Law fight for residents of Apalachicola, Bristol, Carrabelle, Chattahoochee, Monticello, Quincy, Saint Marks, and many more communities in surrounding areas of Leon County.
+The defense attorneys at the Pumphrey Law Firm fight for residents seeking pretrial release in Apalachicola, Bristol, Carrabelle, Chattahoochee, Monticello, Quincy, Saint Marks, and communities in the surrounding areas of Leon County.
 Call (850) 681-7777 right now to take advantage of a free legal consultation.

 Back to Top